marvijo-code/entelect-2025-Zooscape/README-TestCreation.md

 # Generalized Test Creation System

+## CRITICAL REQUIREMENT

+**BEFORE STARTING ANY DEBUGGING, TESTING, OR LOG ANALYSIS WORK:**

+**YOU MUST FIRST READ THE ENTIRE FILE:** `.github/chatmodes/AutomatedLogAnalysisTestCreation.chatmode.md`

+This file contains the complete workflow for:
+- Log analysis using CaptureAnalysis tool
+- Game state inspection using GameStateInspector
+- Proper test creation methodology
+- Debugging loop for resolving test failures
+- API usage patterns and troubleshooting

+**Failure to follow this workflow will result in inefficient debugging and missed critical steps.**

+---

 This system provides a flexible way to create automated tests for bot behavior analysis using PowerShell scripts.

 ## Files